otacon239/PS_HelloWorld/tutorial/tutorial.md

 ### Set Up the PocketSprite Environment

 Similarly, just slowly follow the steps provided in the [PS SDK Getting Started](http://pocketsprite-sdk.readthedocs.io/en/latest/gettingstarted/index.html#software) page.
-Once you have your environment variables  are setup and ready to go, it's time to get started on our actual program!
+Once you have your environment variables setup and ready to go, it's time to get started on our actual program!

 ## Say Hello - Running Your First Program